First and foremost…ditch the scales!

 They way you feel and fit in your clothes is another good marker of fat loss.
 I have come across many clients who have dropped a dress size or had to tighten up their belt buckle because their waist got smaller, yet when they jumped on the scale, the difference in their total bodyweight was minimal, meaning they have just become leaner.

 Last but not least, motivation!
 If you get too caught up in the numbers, it can be frustrating and demotivating when the scale doesn’t change for the factors listed above.

 Instead, you need to focus on how you feel in yourself, how you look, and if you are going to focus on numbers… focus on the ones you’re lifting in the gym!

 With a progressive training program and a balanced diet you will see results.
 Give it time and trust the process…

 While the last 3 measurements are better indicators than the scales, the most accurate is definitely to use a hi-tech body composition analysis machine if you have access to one.
-At W10, we offer no obligation body composition analysis scans once a quarter for non members because there aren’t many places that you will find a reliable body comp machine.
+At Foundry, we offer no obligation body composition analysis scans once a quarter for non members because there aren’t many places that you will find a reliable body comp machine.

 Even if you’re a member of another gym, we are happy to extend this service to you.

 Contact us if you’d like to book in for an InBody scan.

 We help our members with a nutritional programme that works for them, if you’re struggling, give us a shout at our London gyms or try out our personal training and we’ll help you work out a plan that suits you.